Prices from £44.99

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Epiduo is a topical acne treatment which contains a retinoid called adapalene and a keratolytic called benzoyl peroxide.
+Epiduo is a topical acne treatment which contains a retinoid called adapalene and a keratolytic agent called benzoyl peroxide.

 If you suspect a medication you are taking may be the cause of your acne, speak to your doctor.
 You shouldn't stop taking a medication that has been prescribed to you without first consulting your doctor.